nbrightproject/NBrightBuy/Installation/Readme_NBS_Upgrade.txt

 Becuase the module names and templates have changed, you will get some issues with modules.
 You should add the new module "OS*" with settings and delete the old module (NBS*).

-After replacing all old NBS moodules you can remove the old NBS* module deinfinitions from DNN, do NOT remove the files.
+(Optional) After replacing all old NBS moodules you can remove the old NBS* module deinfinitions from DNN, do NOT remove the files.
+IMPORTANT: Remove the "Uninstall.SqlDataProvider" from the "\DesktopModules\NBright\NBrightBuy" folder.
+Before you remove the definition.
+IF YOU DO NOT REOMOVE "Uninstall.SqlDataProvider" THEN IT WILL DELETE THE OPEN STORE DATABASE TABLES.

 Check the BO>Admin>Plufgins has the correct data, the plugin method has altered, it's been designed to upgrade, but you should check.